joshuaiz/plate/readme.md

 ![Plate Home Page](https://studio.bio/images/plate_home.png)
 _Plate default page.
 It's almost as if it is not even there._

-Check out our own fork of Plate: Grate with CSS Grid: https://github.com/joshuaiz/grate

 Plate evolved from Template which is based on the amazing Bones starter theme by Eddie Machado: http://themble.com/bones.

 If you're not familiar with Bones, I highly suggest you check it out before using Plate.
 Bones is exquisitely commented and meant to be a learning tool.

 I make no Bones (pun definitely intended) about Plate copying a lot of what was included in Bones but wanted to customize it for my studio's workflow.
 This may or may not work for you.
-In the spirit of Bones, we've tried to add useful (and sometimes snarky) comments throughout the theme to help developers of all levels.
+In the spirit of Bones, we've tried to add useful comments throughout the theme to help developers of all levels.

 ![plate_lunch() function from functions.php](https://studio.bio/images/plate_lunch.png)